mlogan914/sdtm-data-pipeline-aws/README.md

         ├── main.tf                 # VPC configuration
         └── outputs.tf              # VPC outputs
 ```
 ### Compliance Validation

-- `Pinnacle21 CLI`: Integrated for CDISC compliance checks, ensuring adherence to regulatory standards.
-Future iterations will address broader regulatory compliance and full domain coverage.
-- Pinnacle21 (Previously known as OpenCDISC), is a software solution widely used in the clinical research industry for ensuring compliance with CDISC (Clinical Data Interchange Standards Consortium) standards.
-It provides automated validation checks for SDTM (Study Data Tabulation Model) datasets, ensuring that data meets regulatory requirements for submission to agencies like the FDA.
+- `Pinnacle21 CLI` is integrated for **CDISC compliance checks**, ensuring SDTM datasets meet regulatory standards for submission to agencies like the **FDA and PMDA**.
+- `Pinnacle21 (formerly OpenCDISC)` is a widely used validation tool in the clinical research industry, providing automated **SDTM compliance verification**.

+#### Platform Limitations & Workarounds
-> - **Note**: Pinnacle21 Community and its CLI are only supported on Windows and macOS, making Linux OS incompatible.
+> ⚠ **Note:** Pinnacle21 CLI **only supports Windows and macOS**, making it incompatible with Linux-based environments.

-> - To work around this, a placeholder script has been added to simulate a P21 validation run.
-This can later be replaced with custom scripts if needed.
+- To bypass this limitation, a placeholder script has been added to simulate a P21 validation run.
+This can be replaced with a custom validation solution in the future.
-Initially, the P21 validation step was planned as part of the pipeline, but due to this limitation, it is not feasible.
-An alternative would be to provision a Windows VM for validation, but this may introduce unnecessary overhead.
-A more efficient approach could be to run the tool externally from the pipeline.
+- A possible alternative is provisioning a Windows-based VM for validation, but this may introduce unnecessary infrastructure overhead.
+- A more efficient approach is to run Pinnacle21 on output datasets externally from the pipeline.

 ### Metadata Management
-- `AWS Glue`: Centralized `metadata repository` to ensure consistent data lineage and visibility across pipeline stages.
+- `AWS Glue Centralized metadata repository`- Used to ensure consistent data lineage and visibility across pipeline stages.

 ### Error Handling & Data Quality
-- Error handling and data quality checks ensure reliability.
-- Data anonymization is supported to comply with privacy regulations.
-- Flexible output formats: `CSV, Parquet, and XPT`.
+`Basic Error Handling`: The pipeline includes basic error handling mechanisms, ensuring that issues are caught and logged for further review.
+Errors are routed to CloudWatch for easy monitoring, and SNS notifications are triggered to alert the team when critical failures occur.
+While this approach is simple, it provides a solid foundation for scaling up error management in future iterations.

+`Data Quality Checks`: Supports data validation at ingestion to ensure integrity.
+This includes duplicate detection, missing value checks, and range validation, guaranteeing that the data meets data quality rules before transformation.
+While these checks ensure that data integrity is maintained at a foundational level, the pipeline is designed to be easily customized and expanded for more robust validation checks as needed in the future.
+This allows for the inclusion of more complex quality controls as the pipeline scales.

+`Data Anonymization`: The pipeline supports anonymization of sensitive data, ensuring that personally identifiable information (PII) is removed to comply with privacy regulations like HIPAA and GDPR.
+This helps mitigate risks associated with handling healthcare data and maintains privacy across all stages of processing.

+`Flexible Output Formats`: Processed datasets are available in a variety of output formats including CSV, Parquet, and XPT to ensure compatibility with downstream systems and tools.

 ### CI/CD
 - `GitHub Actions`: Implements CI/CD workflows for automated deployment of transformation scripts to AWS ECS.